 This poem was created using found movie titles.
 Found poems can be a strong creative boost, since results are unexpected and thus take on a magic of their own.

 I decided to create two found poems with movie titles containing "he" and "she" respectively.
-It gave me some things to reflect about regarding gender, and also what I want my own representative movie title to be.
+It gave me some things to reflect about regarding gender, and also what title I would choose if my life was represented by a movie!

-MORE CREATIVE FUEL: Read more found poems here at Poets.org.
+MORE THOUGHT FUEL: Read more found poems here at Poets.org.
 And here are some excellent anthologies:

 Found and Lost: Found Poetry and Visual Poetry